 The alerts are intended to increase awareness, and the Fitibt app may then offer instructions on how to handle and recognise stress factors.
 You have the option to send them immediately, at the end of the day, or at the end of the week.

 Through Sense 2, alerts for atrial fibrillation and other aberrant heart rhythms can be sent (afib).
+Atrial Fibrillation is a heart condition where the SA Node, located at the upper part of our right atrial, and is responsible for generating our Sinus pulse, is malfunctioning.
+This causes a Fibrillation of our heart’s Atrials.
+If not taken care of by our cardiologist, this can be a life threatening situation.
+It is fortunate that Fitbit sends us an alert in this situation.
 Only countries where it has been approved by the appropriate health authorities may utilise this technology.

 The Sense 2 analyses your sleep and gives you a customised Sleep Profile, a new feature added in 2015.
 This is similar to how many Fitbits do.